 Public sector in Hong Kong has implemented a comprehensive prevention program for all women at or below 64 years of age: breast awareness, Cervical screening, Family planning, Antenatal and postnatal care, Menstrual problems and more.

-The costs of such services vary between no charge to HK$310 and for eligible patients (that is patients with a valid HK ID).
-It is important to note that prenatal and postnatal care in your Cluster’s Maternal and Child Health Centre (MCHC) is free of charge.
+The costs of such services vary between no charge to HK$310.
+For eligible patients (that is patients with a valid HK ID), it is important to note that prenatal and postnatal care in your Cluster’s Maternal and Child Health Centre (MCHC) is free of charge.

 Beware of waiting times which can be very long in the public sector.